icubam/icubam/docker/README.md

 ### Environment variables

-The Docker containers expect the following environement variables to be set in order to launch
+Environment variables are not set in the Docker image, but set when starting the Docker containers.
+The containers expect the following variables to be set in order to launch

     ENV_MODE (can be prod or dev)
     SHEET_ID